 Willow (Alyson Hannigan) and Tara’s (Amber Benson) little furry baby with the finest name in the universe was a charming representation of their equally charming romance.
 And no, we can’t discuss their love story any further without weeping into the fur of all the Film Daily office cats.

-Data’s pet cat gave the world the most beautiful relationship ever depicted between an android and a fluffy feline friend.
-Somehow, Spot was also low-key a totalboss.
+Data’s pet cat gave the world the most beautiful relationship ever depicted between an android & fluffy feline friend.
+Somehow, Spot was also low-key a total boss.
 Did you know she helped to provide a life-saving antidote when the ship became infected with an airborne virus?
 Because she did!
 Spot was a total hero.

 Like an Eli Roth (Death Wish) remake of Tom and Jerry, The Simpsons’ Itchy and Scratchy gave us more of those cat v. mouse dramatics, but with lashings (and lashings) of guts and gore.
 By this point we’ve seen every part of Scratchy’s inner anatomy . . . and we’re fine with that.

+Saving the best for last is Salem from Sabrina the Teenage Witch.
 Technically, he’s a grown-ass wizard man trapped in the body of a slick feline.
 Regardless he is, and will always be, the sassiest cat on TV.
 King of cats?
 Absolutely.
-Here’s hoping the new Salem in The Chilling Adventures of Sabrina will be just as acerbic and cool.
+The fact that Salem doesn’t talk or do much of anything on the new series The Chilling Adventures of Sabrina is a grave injustice that’s totally unforgivable.